DataBytes-Organisation/Project-Echo/Data summary/Australian Birds XenoCanto/README.md

 These audio files are of crucial importance to project Echo, when training models related to bird sounds.

 ## Sources
-These sounds were scraped from Xeno-Canto - https://xeno-canto.org/
+These sounds were downloaded from Xeno-Canto - https://xeno-canto.org/

 ## Sample Audio Details